 Trying 10.106.60.182, 49 ...
 Open

 Step 2.
 Verify that the AAA Client is properly configured on the TACACS server with the correct IP address and the shared secret key.
-If the Router has multiple outgoing interfaces, it is suggested to configure the TACACS source interface by using the following command.
-You may need to configure the interface, of which the IP address is configured as client IP address on TACACS server, as the TACACS source interface on Router
+If the Router has multiple outgoing interfaces, it is suggested to configure the TACACS source interface with use of this command.
+You can configure the interface, of which the IP address is configured as client IP address on TACACS server, as the TACACS source interface on Router

 Router(config)#ip tacacs source-interface Gig 0/0

 Step 3.
 Verify if the TACACS source interface is on a Virtual Routing and Forwarding (VRF).
-In case the interface is on a VRF, you may need to configure the VRF information under the AAA server group.
-Refer link for configuration of VRF aware TACACS.
+In case the interface is on a VRF, you can configure the VRF information under the AAA server group.
+Refer to TACACS Configuration Guide for configuration of VRF aware TACACS.

 Step 4.
-Perform test aaa and verify that we are receiving the correct response from the Server
+Perform test aaa and verify that we receive the correct response from the Server

 Router#test aaa group tacacs+ cisco cisco legacy